 Paid Work Experience (PWE) is intended to increase work-based learning opportunities through Texas' integrated workforce system for VR participants who are students with disabilities.

 TWC has executed fee-for-service contracts with the Boards to purchase wage payment services for students in PWE.
 PWE placements are for eligible or potentially eligible individuals who are students with disabilities.
 If the customer has been determined eligible, PWE is an identified service on the IPE.
 For those who are potentially eligible, the point of contact must enter a case note that the service was purchased with a multi-customer service authorization.
 PWE, described in Board VR Requirements Chapter 2: Wage Services for VR Participants in Paid Work Experience, is a standalone service that is separate from the SEAL program.
+For more information on multicustomer service authorizations, refer to VRSM D-213-5: Multicustomer Purchases.

 PWE is available throughout the year and is authorized by VR counselors on an individual basis.
 Chapter 2 of the Board VR Requirements Manual describes the scope of work, responsibilities, deliverables, and payment structure for PWE services.